About Hong Kong

 Hong Kong's position, at the south-eastern tip of China and in the heart of rapidly developing East Asia, gives it economic and strategic importance out of proportion to its small territory.
 You can reach all key markets in Asia within 4 hours flight time, and half the world's population within 5 hours flight time.

-Covering about 1,100 square kilometres, the territory comprises Hong Kong Island, Kowloon Peninsula, and the New Territories, including 262 outlying islands.
-About 40 percent of the territory of Hong Kong has been designated as country parks and nature reserves, with developed areas making up less than 25 per cent.
+Covering about 1,100 square kilometres, the territory comprises Hong Kong Island, Kowloon Peninsula, and the New Territories, including 261 outlying islands.
+About 40 percent of the territory of Hong Kong has been designated as country parks and special areas, with developed areas making up about 25 per cent.

 Chinese and English are both official languages.
 English is widely used within the Government and also by the legal, professional and business sectors.
 There is no shortage of well-educated, competent bilingual or even trilingual professionals who speak English, Cantonese and Putonghua — a vital requirement for any enterprise doing business in Hong Kong or with the Mainland.